 Bishop, The Diocese of Atlanta

-Morning Prayer will be held on Zoom at 9:00 AM and at 10:45 AM on Facebook Live on Sunday, June 7.
-You will be able to view the second service on Facebook or here on this page, in the Watch Services section below.
-Please join us!
+Services will be held on Zoom at 9:00 AM and at 10:45 AM on Facebook Live on Sunday, July 19.
+Links below will be active later this week.
+Please make plans to join us!

 Join us every Wednesday at 12:10 on our Facebook page for Noonday Prayer with Dr. Park.
 The Order of Service for Noonday begins on page 103 in the Book of Common Prayer and can be viewed online at the link below.

 Join us weekdays at 8:00 PM for community prayers, “Zoompline” (Compline via Zoom*), and perhaps more. how to Zoom

 Even in these very unusual times, we would like to be able to greet newcomers and visitors to Grace Episcopal Church!
 If you have recently “visited” us through an online class or worship service, or even just by browsing around our website, we invite you to fill out an online welcome card so we may share additional information about who we are and what we have to offer.
 We are glad you are here!

 In the coming weeks, we’ll be personalizing our Prayers of the People to reflect the joys and sorrows closest to our hearts.
 I hope you’ll add your voice to our common prayers by sharing your reflections with us.
 Here are some practices you might try!
 Contact Cheryl to learn more.